 - These restrictions do not prohibit gatherings for the purpose of the expression of First Amendment protected speech.
 However, such gatherings must follow the established Time, Place and Manner Policy.

 Students, essential and some non-essential personnel are permitted on campus; telecommuting continued at this time.
 Students living on campus and off-campus students accessing campus for any reason (in-person classes, work, services, etc.) must complete a daily self-screening to access campus.
+Campus tours for groups of 25-30 individuals will resume late spring/early summer.

 Hybrid (Virtual and In-Person)